mangalaman93/dspark/README.md

 * Avoid running `shuffle` service in the host network mode
 * Avoid running `namenode` and `datanode` services in the host network mode
 * Setup an HA cluster of HDFS with at least 3 datanodes

+# Issues/Enhancements
+* Hostname look up issue with mesos
+* Fix spark tmp directory as volume only when necessary